 Withdrawal is an expected early stage in recovery from opioid addiction.
 Without going through this process, you can’t continue to the next steps in your recovery.
 A professional detox program can get you through the opioid withdrawal phase and prepare you for subsequent rehabilitation.
 How long does it take to withdraw from opioids?
 While the precise timeline isn’t the same for everyone, you can get a rough estimate of what to expect.
 However long detox takes, it’s always advisable to go through it at an opioid addiction treatment program.

 At Memphis Recovery Centers, our opioid addiction treatment program provides the support people need to begin their recovery from opioid addiction.
 Learn more about our comprehensive care for opioid addiction from our team today by calling 866.304.8254 or completing our online form.

 Opioids and Addiction

 Opioids prey on the brain’s pain receptors and activate reward and pleasure sensors.
-Over time, the brain starts to depend upon the drug to function correctly.
+Over time, the brain depends on the drug to function correctly.
 When users suddenly stop taking opioids or drop their dosage in half or more, the body responds with uncomfortable withdrawal symptoms.
-These symptoms are actually the body’s way of restoring itself.
+These symptoms are actually the body’s way of trying to protect itself.

-Once opioid abuse and addiction develop, withdrawal symptoms are almost guaranteed to appear when the user tries to get clean.
-These complicated symptoms stand between many people and their desires to get clean.
+Once opioid abuse and addiction develop, withdrawal symptoms are almost guaranteed to appear when the user tries to get on the right track.
+These complicated symptoms stand between many people and their desires to quit.

-Common opioid withdrawal symptoms associated with addiction include:
+Common withdrawal symptoms during recovery from opioid addiction include: